Simon Fisher (priest)

 Simon John Plumley Fisher is a British Anglican priest currently serving as Archdeacon of St Helens and Warrington.

+Biography

+Fisher was born in 1980.
+He studied at St John's College Durham, graduating with a Bachelor of Arts (BA) degree in 2001.
+He then trained for ordination at Ripon College Cuddesdon, graduating with a further BA in 2004.

-Previously vicar of St John the Baptist, Tuebrook, Liverpool, Fisher was announced as Archdeacon-designate in October 2019, and collated on 25 January 2020.
+Fisher was ordained in the Church of England as a deacon in 2005 and as a priest in 2006.
+He served his curacy in the benefice of Bathwick in the Diocese of Bath and Wells from 2005 to 2009.
+He was vicar of St John the Baptist, Tuebrook, Liverpool.
+Fisher was announced as Archdeacon-designate in October 2019, and collated on 25 January 2020.